biprodip/cluster_ensemble/README.md

 ![CF Result](cfResult_Ionosphere.png)

-The resultant feature subset elucidates lower intracluster distance of samples.
+The resultant feature subset elucidates lower sum of intracluster distances of samples compared to the full set of features.

 ## Dependencies